 Trip Cancellation/Trip Interruption Insurance

-You will be reimbursed up to $5,000 per trip for pre-paid, non-refundable travel expenses, including passenger fares, tours, and hotels if your trip is shortened due to sickness, weather, or other eligible conditions.
+You will be reimbursed up to $1,500 per person and $6,000 per trip for your pre-paid, non-refundable passenger fares, if your trip is canceled or cut short by sickness, severe weather and other covered situations.

 Roadside Dispatch/Roadside Assistance

 Assistance, such as a locksmith, tire change, or towing service, is provided in a roadside emergency for $59.95 per service call.
 (Additional fees may apply.)

 Collision and theft damage is covered on most cars in the U.S. and abroad, provided that the cardholder purchases the rental with their card and declines the rental company’s collision insurance.

 Get alerts about account information on your phone.

 Pay your credit card bill online, transfer funds, check available credit and more.

 Send a text and get important account information.

 You will not be held responsible for unauthorized use of your card.